Cutting Corian with a Dremel

 Using a Dremel Tool on Corian

-Dremel rotary tools are very useful when working with Corian, especially using the tools with the Dremel router base.
-That essentially turns the Dremel into a small router, which is ideal for cleaning up edges cut into Corian with other tools.
+Dremel rotary tools are handy when working with Corian, especially the Dremel router base tools.
+These tools essentially turn the Dremel into a small router, ideal for cleaning up edges cut into Corian with other tools.

-The Dremel can be used for freeform cutting, but is best used with a template for cleaning up saw blade marks in cut edges or with a router-type bit for shaping the edge.
-When used for freeform cutting, a high rotary speed should be used and only slight pressure on the tool.
+The Dremel can be used for freeform cutting but is best used with a template for cleaning up saw blade marks in cut edges or with a router-type bit for shaping the edge.
+When used for freeform cutting, a high rotary speed should be used, and only slight pressure should be placed on the tool.
 Allow the tool to do the work, cutting through the material, rather than pushing the tool through the material.
 Pushing the tool can cause the Acrylic to melt, clogging up the bit and bringing the operation to a standstill.

 A template is needed for edge work, such as cleaning up the cut for a sink installation.
-Since this sort of cut is usually made with a jigsaw, it tends to be imperfect; both showing blade marks and wandering closer to and farther from the line.
-A laminate trimming bit is normally used for this.
+Since this cut is usually made with a jigsaw, it tends to be imperfect, showing blade marks and wandering closer to and farther from the line.
+A laminate trimming bit is usually used for this.
 However, it is necessary to ensure that the bit selected is long enough to cover the entire thickness of the material in one cut.
 Since laminate is thin, some laminate trimming bits aren’t very long.

 The template can be cut from plywood or masonite.
-Either a full template or a partial one that only provides part of the full cut can be used, with the template being moved to cut other parts of the opening.
-However, the full template is easier to work with.
+A full or partial template that only provides part of the total cut can be used, with the template being moved to cut other parts of the opening.
+However, the entire template is easier to work with.
 In either case, the Dremel is run around the edge, allowing a bearing or the shaft of the trimmer to run along the edge of the template, guiding the tool in a straight or curved line, resulting in a smooth cut.

-When using the dremel to sculpt molded edges, either an edge guide is attached to the router plate or a bit is used with a bearing that can ride on the clean edge.
-It all depends on how straight and smooth the edge of the material is that will be being cut.
+When using the Dremel to sculpt molded edges, either an edge guide is attached to the router plate, or a bit with a bearing can ride on the clean edge.
+It all depends on how straight and smooth the edge of the material will be cut.